fredjean/middleman-s3_sync/README.md

 The environment is used when the credentials are not set in the activate method or passed through the ```.s3_sync``` configuration file.

+#### Through IAM role

+Alternatively, if you are running builds on EC2 instance which has approrpiate IAM role, then you don't need to think about specifying credentials at all – they will be pulled from AWS metadata server.

 ### IAM Policy

 Here's a sample IAM policy that will allow a user to update the site